 Reading and Writing

 Take some time to read something EVERY day.
 Practicing reading is the only way to get to be a better reader.
 Use the list of suggested books that I sent home or look for books that you like.
 Try to read fiction and non-fiction books.
 Visit the public library.
 They have a GREAT selection of books that are on your level.
 They also have a summer reading program.
 You can earn prizes just for reading.
 On most Tuesday afternoons the library has a special event for children.
+I have also sent home information about how you can earn a free book, just by reading this summer.

 Write something each day too.
 You can help your parents by writing grocery lists, reminders, and even "TO DO lists" for family members.
 You can write letters and e-mails to friends.
 Keep a journal about the things that you do or see this summer.